 Dr Chris Williams’ Novel Crops Project, based at the Burnley Campus, is investigating around 30 new food plants and varieties for Melbourne.
 Its aim is to broaden crop choice for home and community gardeners, local councils and nurseries with plants such as sweet potato, taro and ginger.

 “This is the first time sweet potato has ever been planted on this scale in Melbourne,” said Dr Williams.
-“Some of the varieties we are trialling at FareShare don’t even have a name yet.
-There are no commercial growers in Victoria.”
+“Some of the varieties we are trialling at FareShare don’t even have a name yet.”

 The Novel Crops Project promotes the concept of “edible landscapes” – attractive gardens that also provide food.